-Literary and Cultural Analysis offers you the intellectual knowledge and skills to interpret and reflect on literature, art, and popular culture.
+Literary and Cultural Analysis offers you the intellectual knowledge and skills to interpret and reflect on literature, art and popular culture.
 Central to the programme is the hands-on engagement with concrete objects – novels, films, poems, operas, television series, art installations, websites, performances, and so on.
-The detailed analysis of those objects is combined with wide-ranging philosophical, political, and social approaches of culture and the arts.
+The detailed analysis of these objects is combined with wide-ranging philosophical, political and social approaches to culture and the arts.
 In this way, the programme enables you to interpret and evaluate particular texts, images, and objects in relation to larger philosophical explorations and cultural developments.

 Literary and Cultural Analysis the ideal programme for you if:

 While studying I found my interests shift from literature toward theory; the LCA programme is very much theory-based – I love it!Kalliope Bournias, student Literary and Cultural Analysis Read the interview